Hedgehogs - Reception/Year 1

 Hello and welcome to the Hedgehogs class page!

-In our class we have revamped our expectations for home reading.
-All children are encouraged to read at home at least 4 times a week.
+In our class we have high expectations for home reading.
+All Year 1 Hedgehogs are encouraged to read at home at least 4 times a week.
 In class we have an interactive display to support this, and the children can 'move their bug' each time they have read.
 On a Friday, all children that have read 4 or more times that week will get to put a named 'reading raffle ticket' in a pot to be in with a chance of winning a prize.
 The reading at home does not always need to be the home reading book from school, you are encouraged to read a wide variety of texts with your child and to record all reading in the reading diary so it can be celebrated!
 The record of home reading does not always need to be very detailed, a sentence letting the adults know that reading took place will suffice, though we always love to read what the children thought of their books!
 If the children read at home but this is not recorded I am afraid they will not be able to move their name, so please do support them in achieving this whole school expectation.
+Reception will not be getting home reading books until we have done sufficient phonics for them to access the early reading books, but please do enjoy a variety of fiction and non fiction with them at home.
+Good 'book talk' is the foundation of good reading.
+Also look out for our Phonics workshop in the near future!

 I have had a few parents ask about snacks, whether the children need to provide them and what to bring.
 The children will be offered a piece of fruit provided by school both morning and afternoon.
 We cannot guarantee what type of fruit this will be, but it is often bananas, apples, pears, oranges, tomatoes and carrots.
 On a Friday, if you would like to send your child with a healthy cereal bar or alternative fruit or vegetable item for their morning snack that is absolutely fine, though we do ask that these are healthy (not chocolate) and that they do not contain any nuts.
 In the afternoons we have a fruit break rather than an general snack, so all the children are encouraged to have either fruit from home or school during this time.